 where $\Psi$ is given in \Eq{Psi},

-Indeed, from \Eq{vort_summary} one can see that the second term of the right-hand side can lead to the production of vorticity when the initial vorticity is zero in the absence of external forces and baroclinic terms, i.e., when $\tff_\tot = 0$ and $\nab \tilde p \times \nab[(1 + \cs^2) \tilde \rho \gamma^2] = 0$ \cite{vorticity}.
+Indeed, from \Eq{vort_summary} one can see that the second term of the right-hand side can lead to the production of vorticity when the initial vorticity is zero in the absence of external forces and baroclinic terms, i.e., when $\tff_\tot = 0$ and $\nab \tilde p \times \nab( \tilde \rho \gamma^2) = 0$ \cite{vorticity}.

-The comoving four-force $\tilde f^\mu_\tot = a^6 f^\mu_\tot$ can correspond to any force applied to the fluid and it appears from additional contributions to the stress-energy tensor than those corresponding to a perfect fluid $T^\munu_{\rm pf}$.
-In particular, we study in \Sec{viscosity} the inclusion of out-of-local-thermal-equilibrium effects like viscosity or heat transfer by incorporating a deviatoric tensor $\Pi^\munu$, such that $T^\munu = T^\munu_{\rm pf} - \Pi^\munu$, yielding, for example, a viscous force $f^\nu_{\rm visc} = \partial_\mu \Pi^\munu$.
+The comoving four-force $\tilde f^\mu_\tot = a^6 f^\mu_\tot$ can correspond to any force applied to the fluid and it comes from additional contributions to the stress-energy tensor on top of those corresponding to a perfect fluid $T^\munu_{\rm pf}$.
+In particular, we study in \Sec{viscosity} the inclusion of out-of-local-thermal-equilibrium effects like viscosity and heat transfer by incorporating a deviatoric tensor $\Pi^\munu$, such that $T^\munu = T^\munu_{\rm pf} - \Pi^\munu$, yielding an imperfect (viscous) force $f^\nu_{\ipf} = \partial_\mu \Pi^\munu$.
 The inclusion of electromagnetic forces to the fluid is required for the study of MHD (see \Sec{MHD_eom}).
-It can be described by incorporating the electromagnetic stress-energy tensor, $T^\munu \to T^\munu + T^\munu_{\rm EM}$, which leads to the inclusion of the Lorentz force $f^\nu_{\rm EM} = - \partial_\mu T^\munu_{\rm EM}$ (see \Sec{four_lorentz}).
-When electromagnetic fields are included, \Eqs{cont_summary_rel}{mom_summary_rel} become coupled with Maxwell equations in an expanding background (see \Sec{Maxwell_sec}), which can be expressed for the Hubble observer in the following way (using the temporal or Weyl gauge $A_0 = 0$ and defining the magnetic vector potential $\AAA$, such that $\tBB = \nab \times \AAA$),
+It can be described by incorporating the electromagnetic stress-energy tensor, $T^\munu \to T^\munu + T^\munu_{\rm EM}$, which leads to the inclusion of the Lorentz force $f^\nu_{\rm Lor} = - \partial_\mu T^\munu_{\rm EM}$ (see \Sec{four_lorentz}).
+When electromagnetic fields are included, \Eqq{summary_rel} become coupled to Maxwell equations in an expanding background (see \Sec{Maxwell_sec}), which can be expressed for the Hubble observer in the following way (using the temporal or Weyl gauge $A_0 = 0$ and defining the magnetic vector potential $\AAA$, such that $\tBB = \nab \times \AAA$),

 where $\tEE$ and $\tBB$ are the comoving electric and magnetic fields, related to the covariant components of the Faraday tensor, $\tilde E_i = F_{i0}$ and $\tilde B^i = \half \varepsilon^{ijk} F_{jk}$ with